-Entry into the Sixth Form to study Level 3 (A Level) courses is given where a student meets the general entry requirement and subject specific entry requirements for Level 3 courses.
+5.1 Entry into the Sixth Form to study Level 3 (A Level) courses is given where a student meets the general entry requirement and subject specific entry requirements for Level 3 courses.
 These are outlined annually in the Sixth Form Curriculum Guide for the relevant year of entry.

-For external applicants their current/previous school will also need to provide a satisfactory reference.
+5.2 For external applicants their current/previous school will also need to provide a satisfactory reference.

-The anticipated Sixth Form capacity (Years 12 and 13) for September 2017 entry will be 490 places with 270 places for Year 12.
-The minimum number of external admissions for students to join the Sixth Form from other schools will be 10.
+5.3 The anticipated Sixth Form capacity (Years 12 and 13) for September 2024 entry will be 490 places with 270 places for Year 12.

-The following arrangements with respect to admissions from September 2017 onwards will apply to all applications:
+5.4 The following arrangements with respect to admissions from September 2024 onwards will apply to all applications: